-If you have cabinets on the tall side, you may be able to use a space saver.
+If you have cabinets on the tall side, you may be able to use a space saver, says Better Homes & Gardens.
 Install it below your cabinet shelves to create space and stack plastic containers underneath.
 Your lids go in the space saver where you can see them.

 Tall cabinets are inconvenient because large stacks are a hassle to move.
 This way, you can stack your containers in smaller combinations and organize the lids separately.
 Even one single space saver could create enough space to store your lids.